Skip to content

 Government Contributions (GC) - based on YOUR contributions if you are eligible

-If you earn over $180,000, you won’t get any government top up of your KiwiSaver from the next financial year onwards.
+From 1 July 2025 onwards, if you earn over $180,000, you won’t get any government top up of your KiwiSaver.

 Bumping up your contributions to your KiwiSaver from your pay